vegan holiday

 What to Eat When There’s Nothing to Eat

-Depending on where you’re going, vegan options can range from plentiful to nonexistent.
+Depending on where you’re headed, vegan options can range from plentiful to nonexistent.
 But even the worst-case scenarios are rarely unworkable.
 Most travel destinations offer easy access to fruits, vegetables, nuts, and breads.
 The more vegan-unfriendly your destination, the more you’ll need to rely on preparing your own food rather than dining out.
-How can you determine which places are sufficiently accommodating to vegans?
+How can you determine which places are particularly accommodating to vegans?
 If your research reveals a lack of vegan-friendly restaurants, you may also find the local grocery offerings unimpressive.

 Finding Vegan Grocery Items When Traveling